WIITD/Brick-Breaker/README.md

 # Brick Breaker

-Previusly known as Just Another Breakout Clone is Breakout like game made using BlitzMax.
+Previously known as Just Another Breakout Clone is Breakout like game made using BlitzMax.